 Туре Limit Per Issuer Total Limit Maximum Maturity

 Certificates of Deposits (CDs) 5% 30% 5 Years

 Commercial Paper (CP) 5% 40% 5 Years

 Corporate Notes 5% 30% 5 Years

 Federal Agencies 15% 60% 5 Years

 U.S. Treasuries 100% 100% 5 Years

-Los Angeles County Investment Poo; None None N/A
+Los Angeles County Investment Pool None None N/A

 Money Market Mutual Funds None None None

 The County Treasurer's Investment Policy diversifies investments among issues and issuers with a minimum credit rating to mitigate credit risk.
-For an issuer of short-term debt, the rating must be no less than P-1/A (Moody's) or A-1/A (S&P) while an issuer of long-term debt shall be rated no less than A. The Commission's investment in money market mutual funds is rated Aaa (Moody's) and AAA (S&P).
+For an issuer of short-term debt, the rating must be no less than P-1/A (Moody's) or A-1/A (S&P) while an issuer of long-term debt shall be rated no less than A. The Commission's investment in money market mutual funds is rated Aaa (Moody's) and AAA (S&P), and has weighted average maturity of 12 days.